Frequently Asked Questions

 How can I learn more about education services for English language learners?

-The Office of Bilingual Education and Foreign Language Studies is a resource for information regarding support and technical assistance for Districts, Charter Schools, Non-Public Schools and other organizations (Universities, State Educational Organizations, etc.) in the development, implementation, and evaluation of programs for limited English proficient / English language learners (LEP/ELLs), as well as foreign language (FL) students within the State’s P-16 initiative http://www.p12.nysed.gov/biling/
+The Office of Bilingual Education and World Languages provides support and technical assistance to Districts, Charter Schools, Non-Public Schools and other organizations (Universities, State Educational Organizations, etc.) in the development, implementation and evaluation of programs for English language learners (ELLs), as well as to world language (WL) students within the State’s P-16 initiative. http://www.p12.nysed.gov/biling/

 What is AIS - Academic Intervention Services?